columbia-computing-club/columbia-computing-club.github.io/_posts/2017-01-01-columbia-computRs-site-launched.md

 ---
 layout: post
-title: "Welcome to the blog of the Columbia Biostatistis computing club!"
+title: "Welcome to the blog of the Columbia Biostatistics computing club!"
 date: 2017-01-01
 ---